-When it comes to marijuana and life insurance, many applicants wonder whether using cannabis will impact their insurability and premium rates.
-Well, it all depends on how frequently you use marijuana and whether it is medicinal or recreational.
+When it comes to marijuana and life insurance, many applicants, including cannabis users, wonder whether using cannabis will impact their insurability and premium rates.
+Well, it all depends on how frequently you use marijuana and whether it is medicinal or recreational, which can result in higher life insurance quotes and premium rates.

-If you are an occasional user — the definition of which can vary depending on insurer — and use it for personal enjoyment, you are likely to easily qualify for life insurance and even receive preferred rates.
-However, frequent users or those who consume marijuana for health benefits, may have to pay higher premiums.
+If you are an occasional marijuana user — the definition of which can vary depending on the insurer — and use it for personal enjoyment, you are likely to qualify for life insurance easily and even receive preferred rates.
+However, frequent marijuana users or those who consume marijuana for health benefits may have to pay higher premiums.

 Before and After Legalization

-Some life insurance providers classify applicants based on the frequency and the purpose that they use marijuana.
-For instance, applicants house recreational marijuana fewer than three times a week can receive non-smoker rates.
+Some life insurance providers classify applicants based on the frequency and the purpose that their use of marijuana.
+For instance, applicants who house recreational marijuana fewer than three times a week can receive nonsmoker rates.
 Those with a medicinal marijuana prescription typically receive rates matching the severity of the health condition they are treating.

 Things that life insurance providers consider if you use marijuana

-When you apply for life insurance, the insurance company will ask you questions about your marijuana use.
-You will likely undergo a medical test and the underwriter will look at the test results to check whether you have provided accurate information.
+When you apply for life insurance, the life insurance industry will ask you questions about your cannabis use.
+You will likely undergo a medical test, and the underwriter will look at the results to check whether you have provided accurate information.

 Life insurance companies will consider the following things regarding your cannabis use:

-- How you use marijuana (whether you smoke or ingest it)
+- How you use marijuana and the form of cannabis consumption (whether you smoke or ingest it)

 - Whether you use it for medicinal or recreational purposes

-In addition to these details, insurance carriers will factor in your health and lifestyle while assigning you a health classification such as Preferred Plus, Preferred, Standard, and Sub-standard.
+In addition to these details, insurance carriers will factor in your health and lifestyle while assigning you a health classification such as Preferred Plus, Preferred, Standard, or Sub-standard.
 The better your health rating, the lower your premium rate.
+These classifications can affect your eligibility for standard life insurance policies and the rates you are offered.

 How you use marijuana

-Marijuana can be chewed, smoked, or sipped.
+Marijuana can be chewed, smoked, or sipped, and the form of cannabis consumption can impact your health classification and premium rate.
 Underwriters may look at how you use marijuana while assigning you a health classification and determining your premium rate.

-Insurance carriers will want to know how frequently you consume marijuana in a week.
-Some providers rate individuals who use marijuana four times a week or fewer as a non-smoker, which may lead to lower rates.
-If you consume more frequently, you are likely to be classified as a smoker, which, in turn, will increase your cost of insurance.
+Insurance carriers will want to know how frequently you consume marijuana in a week, as the frequency of cannabis consumption can impact your rates.
+Some providers rate individuals who use marijuana four times a week or fewer as non-smokers, which may lead to lower rates.
+If you consume more frequently, you are likely to be classified as a smoker, which, in turn, will increase your life insurance rate.

 Your purpose for using marijuana

-Recreational use of marijuana involves consuming it for enjoyment rather than for health benefits.
-Many life insurance companies look at recreational use of cannabis more favorably than its medicinal use and can offer these users non-smoking rates.
+Recreational marijuana user consumes it for enjoyment rather than for health benefits, and the purpose of cannabis consumption can impact your rates.
+Many life insurance companies look at the recreational use of cannabis more favorably than its medicinal use and can offer a marijuana user non-smoking rates.

 If you consume medicinal marijuana, insurance providers will want to know the health condition for which you are using it.
 They will factor in this information while calculating your risk.
 For instance, if you use marijuana for relieving back pain, that is not likely to impact your insurability or premium rate.
 But if you are using it to treat epilepsy and seizures, it will be looked at differently.